 I’ll talk more about what happens if you leave brown sugar out of cookies in the section below.

-How to make brown sugar
+How do you make brown sugar?

 If you’ve run out of brown sugar but have molasses, you can easily make your own brown sugar.

 Simply mix 1 cup / 240 g / 8 oz white sugar with 1 tablespoon molasses for light brown sugar.
 For dark brown sugar, combine 1 cup / 240 g / 8 oz white sugar with 2 tablespoons molasses.

 Light, medium, or dark molasses and treacle will all work fine for making homemade brown sugar.
 Blackstrap molasses imparts a bitter-sweet flavor, that I find too strong for cookies.

 What are substitutes for brown sugar in chocolate chip cookies?

 What can I use if I don’t have brown sugar for chocolate chip cookies?
 You have a few alternatives for brown sugar to choose from:

 Granulated sugar (white sugar) is an excellent cup-for-cup replacement for brown sugar.
 White sugar doesn’t contain any molasses, but the nutritional values are very similar to brown sugar.

 Golden sugar is essential granulated sugar but with a hint of molasses.